About the Trainee Rigger Scheme

 Approved Health & Safety courses

-Before applying, all applicants must attend a one-day industry related health and safety course by one of the following providers.
+Before applying for the Trainee Rigger Scheme all applicants must attend an industry related health and safety course by one of the following providers or an online version.

 - BECTU IOSH accredited Creative Industries Safety Passport (CRISP)